-- Member/patient identification information on each page - Personal/biographical data, including date of birth, age, sex, gender, marital status, race/ethnicity, mailing address, home and work addresses and telephone numbers, employer, school, name and telephone numbers (if no phone contact name and number) of emergency contacts, consent forms (signed and dated as applicable), identify language spoken, and if applicable, need for communication assistance, and guardianship information, Medicaid identification number - Services provided through the MCO, date of service, and data entry, service site and name of service provider. - Provider identification by name - Allergies or no known allergies must be documented, in a prominent location in the medical record; medication and other adverse reactions must be listed, if present - Past medical history, including serious accidents, operations and illnesses, diagnosis, prescribed treatment and/or therapy, drugs administered/dispensed.
-The health record shall commence on the date of the first patient examination made through, or by Humana Healthy Horizons in South Carolina - \For pediatric patients (younger than 21 years of age), past medical history includes prenatal care and birth information, operations and childhood illnesses e.g., documentation of chickenpox - Past surgical history - Family and/or hereditary history - Past medical records reviewed, filed and initialed - Identification of current problems - Consultation, laboratory and radiology reports filed in the medical record containing the ordering provider's initials or other documentation indicating review, follow-up and outcome of referrals should be noted - Documentation of immunizations: record of immunization status and a current record of immunizations should appear in the patient chart - Preventative screenings are offered or referred, e.g..
-EPSDT, breast cancer screening, cervical cancer screenings, eye exams - Identification and history of smoking/vaping nicotine, alcohol use or substance use for all members 12 years of age and older - Interval history including after hours/hospital followup.
-If member had these services: documentation of emergency department and/or after-hours encounters; hospital reports including admission and discharge summaries; follow-up visits and results/outcomes.
-Follow-up visits provided secondary to reports of emergency room care
+- Member/patient identification (name and date of birth) information on each page - Personal/biographical data, including date of birth, age, sex, gender, marital status, race and ethnicity, mailing address, home and work addresses and telephone numbers, employer, school, name and telephone numbers (if no phone contact name and number) of emergency contacts, consent forms (signed and dated as applicable), identification of language spoken and written, and if applicable, need for communication assistance, and guardianship information, Medicaid identification number, consent forms (signed and dated as applicable), including consent for treatment - Services provided through Humana Healthy Horizons, date of service, and data entry, service site and name of service provider - All clinical entries in the health record, including progress or treatment notes must be complete, legible and authenticated, in written or electronic form, by the person responsible for providing or evaluating the service. - Provider identification by name - Allergies or no known allergies documented, in a prominent location in the medical record; medication and other adverse reactions must be listed, if present - Past medical history, including serious accidents, operations and illnesses, diagnosis, prescribed treatment and/or therapy, and drugs administered/dispensed - The health record shall commence on the date of the first patient examination made through, or by Humana Healthy Horizons in South Carolina. - For pediatric patients (younger than 21 years of age), past medical history, including prenatal care and birth information, operations and childhood illnesses e.g., documentation of chickenpox - · Past surgical history - Family and/or hereditary history - Past medical records reviewed, filed and initialed

-- Advance medical directives (for members 18 and older): documentation of evidence that the member was asked if he or she has an Advance Directive (yes or no response should be documented); documentation of Advance Directive, if completed (if yes), evidence of discussion about Advance Directive (if no), - All written denials of service and the reason for the denial - Signature and title or initials of the provider rendering the service.
-If more than one person documents in the medical record, there must be a record on file as to what signature is represented by which initials. - The record must be legible to someone other than the writer.
-Any record judged illegible by one reviewer are evaluated by another reviewer
+- Identification of current problems - Consultation, laboratory and radiology reports filed in the medical record containing the ordering provider's initials or other documentation indicating review, follow-up and outcome of referrals noted - Documentation of immunization status and a current immunization record to appear in the patient chart - Preventative screenings offered or referred, e.g., EPSDT; dental exams; eye exams; breast, cervical and colon cancer screenings, along with the results of those referrals - Diagnostic testing - The record should show documentation of labs, x-rays, imaging or other studies ordered.
+Results should be filed in the medical record and initialed by the primary care provider (PCP), signifying review.
+Tests with abnormal results should have explicit notation regarding a follow-up plan.
+Notification should be made to the patient of all results (positive or negative). - Identification and history of or exposure to smoking/vaping nicotine and tobacco, alcohol use or substance use for all members 12 years of age and older - Interval history including after-hours/hospital follow-up - If a member utilized these services, documentation should include: emergency department and/or after-hours encounters; hospital reports including admission and discharge summaries; follow-up visits and results/outcomes.
+Follow-up visits are provided secondary to reports of emergency room (ER) care. - Advance medical directives (for members 18 and older) - Documentation should include evidence of discussion about the advance directive and a copy of the signed document (if completed). - All written denials of service and the reason for the denials - Signature and title or initials of the provider rendering the services - If more than one person documents in the medical record, there must be a record on file as to what signature is represented by which initials.